urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

             string apiSecret = Environment.GetEnvironmentVariable("URLBOX_API_SECRET");
             string webhookSecret = Environment.GetEnvironmentVariable("URLBOX_WEBHOOK_SECRET");

-            // Create an instance of Urlbox and the options you want to pass in
+            // Create an instance of Urlbox and the Urlbox options you'd like to use

-            Urlbox urlbox = new(apiKey, apiSecret, webhookSecret);
+            Urlbox urlbox = Urlbox.FromCredentials(apiKey, apiSecret, webhookSecret);
-            UrlboxOptions options = new(url: "https://onemillionscreenshots.com/");
+            UrlboxOptions options = Urlbox.Options(url: "https://google.com").Build();

+            // Take a screenshot
             AsyncUrlboxResponse response = urlbox.TakeScreenshot(options);

-            Console.Writeline(response.RenderUrl); // This is the URL destination where you can find your final screenshot.
+            // This is the URL destination where you can find your finalized screenshot.
+            Console.Writeline(response.RenderUrl);
         }
     }
 }